liferay/liferay-cli/ARCHITECTURE.md

     * move git sync and docker image build output to a first level of verbose (-v)
     * allow specialized command outputs
     * add an export command which in association with a CasC client extension project can export existing batch models
+    * detect if we need to build images and skip if not

 ### Commands